Skip to main content

 • namespaceUri: The namespace this relationship type belongs to

-• reverseOf: The name of the inverse relationship (required — all relationships are bidirectional)
+• reverseOf: The elementId of the inverse relationship (required — all relationships are bidirectional)

 Contextualized Data